THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 I know you don’t want to think about it yet, but if you are wanting to know about the day you leave the cruise here are your Tips For Disney Cruise Disembarkation.

 Disney Cruise Online Check-In

 To cut down on a lot of time at the port you need to make sure that you have already checked in online with Disney Cruises.
 This is a very easy process.

 You will also put a credit card on your account and decide who will have charging privileges.
-You will get the chance to select a port arrival time.
+You will get the chance to select a Port Arrival Time.
 This is very important.
-We always like to get ours as early as possible, as it maximizes your time on the ship.
-Others prefer a later check-in time.

 Your port arrival time is important.
 Usually, these times range from 11 am until 1.30.
 This will determine which Group Boarding Number you get when you arrive at the port.